clubedaentrega/validate-fields/README.md

 }
 ```
 `validate` throws if it could not understand the schema and returns false if the schema is ok but the value doesn't match the schema.

+`validate.lastError`, `validate.lastErrorMessage` and `validate.lastErrorPath` will let you know about the validation error cause

 See the list of valid values for the schema bellow

 ### Pre-parsing